OHS-Hosting-Infrastructure/complaint-tracker/doc/adr/0010-rails-csp-compliant-script-tag-helpers.md

 The CSP controls and helpers used previously do not work when utilizing Rails UJS Ajax forms.

+Rails UJS AJAX forms will be used by the TTA Activity Report linking code in order to improve the error reporting experience.

 ## Decision

 Using Rails built-in CSP controls while keeping SecureHeaders in place for other headers results